 Enter the following information:

-- Slug: The slug shows up in the search-engine friendly URL of the link category name.
-It must all be in lowercase letters and contain no spaces (use hyphens to separate words).
+- Slug: The slug appears in the URL of the link category name.
+Use only lowercase letters without spaces (use hyphens to separate words).

 - Description: Some themes may display your link category description.